A Perforce alternative for your next Unreal or Unity project

 If you want to work with a team on an Unreal or Unity project, you need a version control system.
-A great system should not force you into a complicated setup and should be able to scale later.
+Perforce is a well known system, especially used together with Unreal Engine.

 Anchorpoint uses Git as its version control system and extends it with powerful features such as file locking.
 Git is the most popular system out there and a great comparison to Perforce in game development.
 Git is open source and has a much larger ecosystem of servers, tools, and communities.
 This prevents a lock-in effect to a particular vendor.
 Here are the reasons why: